xinshou-xin/poisoning/README.md

 Predictions are updated only when the “Predict” button is clicked to avoid auto-refresh.

 ✅ **Compact UI**:
-Tabbed or accordion-style layout to group features by phase (pre-hospital vs in-hospital).
+Tabbed or accordion-style layout to group features by category (exposure details, clinical status, treatment).

 ---

 ## 📦 Installation & Deployment